 The person at the center of this case

-Justice for Two South American investors (names undisclosed) โ the trail went cold in 2008, but the truth hasn't.
+Justice for Two investors from South America (names not disclosed) — the trail went cold in 2008, but the truth hasn't.

 Start here

 Where has Elbarki been since December 2008?
-What evidence places him in Cairo or Dubai?
+Reports suggest possible travel to Cairo, Egypt or Dubai, UAE.

-Hamed Ahmed Elbarki is wanted for a mortgage investment fraud scheme that defrauded two South American investors of nearly $2 million between September 2007 and March 2008.
-Operating as Aventura Trust Investments Corporation, he promised 50% returns on residential mortgage loan investments but misappropriated the funds for personal use.
-Elbarki was indicted on December 11, 2008, and remains a fugitive with suspected ties to Egypt and the United Arab Emirates.
+Hamed Ahmed Elbarki is wanted for operating a mortgage investment fraud scheme that defrauded investors of nearly $2 million between September 2007 and March 2008.
+Operating as Aventura Trust Investments Corporation, he solicited South American investors promising 50% returns on residential mortgage loans, then misappropriated their funds for personal use.
+Elbarki was federally indicted on December 11, 2008, and remains at large; he may have fled to Egypt or the United Arab Emirates.

 Try asking